Hernia (All Types) Surgery: Everything You Need to Know

 Robotic Hernia Repair

-Similar to laparoscopic surgery but uses robotic arms controlled by the surgeon.
-It allows for greater precision.
+Similar to laparoscopic surgery but performed using robotic arms controlled by the surgeon — allowing greater precision and flexibility.

 Preparing for Hernia Surgery